alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Reassessing When Ground Rules Start to Slip

 - The teams identify specific engineers who must drop their lower-priority tasks to focus on the regression.
-- Both teams call a “reliability hackathon”
+- Both teams call a "reliability hackathon"
 - A feature freeze is declared and the majority of both teams focus on resolving the regression.
-- Technical leadership determines that the reliability of the product is at acute risk, and the teams call an “all hands on deck” response.
+- Technical leadership determines that the reliability of the product is at acute risk, and the teams call an "all hands on deck" response.

 ### Adjusting Priorities According to Your SLOs and Error Budget